fuyutsuki/Texter/README.md

 #### Support status

-PR in other languages is welcome!
+issue or PR in other languages is welcome!

 - [x] en_us(English)
 - [ ] id_id(Indonesian)